After 10 long years, our family has joined the double comma club! We are now millionaires!

 Will I have fun trying?
 Absolutely.

-The Secret Weapon for Becoming a Young Millionaire in Less Than 10 Years
+The Secret Weapon for How to Become a Millionaire in 10 Years

 Our net worth currently sits around $1,050,000!